trouble1fake/365-Stealer/README.md

 # **365-Stealer**

 I have been currently working on Azure and Office365 to explore and learn various techniques to abuse its features.
-In this blog we will see how azure app registration feature can be leveraged to phish users in the same tenant and steal their access token which will allow us to do malicious activity.
+In this blog we will see how Azure app registration feature can be leveraged to phish users in the same tenant and steal their access token which will allow us to do malicious activity.

 Before introducing my tool, I would like to thank [0x09AL](https://twitter.com/0x09AL) for writing [office365-attack-toolkit](https://github.com/mdsecactivebreach/o365-attack-toolkit) .